roop/roop.github.io/_posts/2016-04-23-ads-in-app-store-search.md

 Going forward, indies who want to make a living on the App Store *have* to market their apps, and might even *have* to spend for it.
-I've never placed an ad for my apps, but have seen many ads for indie apps in blogs and a few on Twitter.
+I've never placed an ad for my apps [^1], but have seen many ads for indie apps in blogs and a few on Twitter.
 App Store search ads, if it comes and is executed right, would be another useful marketing tool available to us.